2014 Suzuki V-Strom 1000 First Look Review

 Suzuki has made many changes to the V-Strom’s liquid-cooled, 90-degree V-twin.
 It has a 2mm larger bore, up from 98mm to 100mm, bumping displacement from 996cc to 1,037cc.
 Claimed output has increased from 95.5 horsepower to 99.2 horsepower and from 74.5 lb-ft of torque to 76 lb-ft.
 Not huge increases in peak output, but Suzuki says the revised engine puts out more horsepower and torque in the low to midrange (peak torque, for example, now arrives at 4,000 rpm rather than 6,400)–exactly where adventure touring riders need it the most.

 The engine retains a DOHC, 4-valve layout and a 11.3:1 compression ratio, but the cylinder heads now have dual spark plugs and the fuel injection system uses Suzuki’s Dual Throttle Valve (SDTV) with more efficient 10-hole injectors.
 The flywheel magneto’s inertia has increased by 15 percent for smoother on/off throttle response, especially at low speeds.
 Like the GSX-R and Hayabusa sportbikes, the V-Strom 1000 gets the Suzuki Clutch Assist System, which employs an assist function to reduce clutch effort and a slipper function for smoother downshifts.
 A larger, more efficient radiator has eliminated the need for an oil cooler, saving 2.8 pounds in the process.
 Replacing the previous dual mufflers is a single muffler with a new Suzuki Exhaust Tuning valve that saves another 9.7 pounds.
 At 502 pounds, total curb weight is said be 18 pounds less than the previous model.
-Fuel capacity remains 5.3 gallons.
+Fuel capacity has been reduced from 5.8 to 5.3 gallons.*

 The V-Strom 1000 is the first Suzuki motorcycle ever to be equipped with traction control, which is standard along with ABS (which can’t be turned off).
 A toggle on the left cluster allows the rider to select among two TC modes, or turn the system off.
 Mode 1 has less sensitivity and allows some rear wheel spin, while Mode 2 has more sensitivity and allows little to no slip.